owlbarn/tutorial/book/nlp/README.md

 ## Latent Semantic Analysis (LSA)

-Explain what is LSA, and how it differs from LDA wrt to derived topics.
+Explain what is LSA, and how it differs from LDA w.r.t. derived topics.

 Read
   * https://en.wikipedia.org/wiki/Latent_semantic_analysis